SquidwardSama/SquidwardSama/README.md

 I use GitHub as a showcase for my work as a  budding Data Analyst 🤓

 I'm firm believer in the notion that the **learning never stops until you’re 💀**

+_I honestly wish I were immortal so I could learn everything about everything ( ._.)_

 ---
 ###  My Skill Stack 👨🏾‍💻